Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Methodology

 \subsection{Max-Mahalanobis center loss}

-The limitation of the g-SCE loss, e.g., the MMLDA loss (detailed in Remark 4) mainly roots from the softmax function, which makes the loss value only depend on the relative relation among logits.
-This will cause unexpected and unstable supervisory signals on the learned features, as shown in Sec.~\ref{sec3.2}.
-One way to solve the limitations is to impose more direct and stronger supervision on the features.
-Inspired by the above analyses, we propose the \textbf{Max-Mahalanobis center (MMC) loss} as
+Inspired by the above analyses, we propose the \textbf{Max-Mahalanobis center (MMC) loss} to explicitly learn more structured representations and induce high-density regions in the feature space.
+The MMC loss is defined in a regression form without the softmax function as

-Here $\mu^*=\{\mu_{l}^*\}_{l\in[L]}$ are the centers of the Max-Mahalanobis distribution (MMD)~\cite{pang2018max}.
+Here $\mu^*=\{\mu_{l}^*\}_{l\in[L]}$ are the centers of the Max-Mahalanobis distribution (MMD)~\citep{pang2018max}.
 The MMD is a mixture of Gaussian distribution with identity covariance matrix and preset centers $\mu^*$, where $\|\mu_{l}^*\|_2=C_{\text{MM}}$ for any $l\in[L]$, and $C_{\text{MM}}$ is a hyperparameter.
 These MMD centers are invariable during training, which are crafted according to the criterion: $\mu^*=\argmin_{\mu}\max_{i\neq j}\langle \mu_{i},\mu_{j} \rangle$.
-Intuitively, this criterion is to maximize the minimal angle between any two centers, which can provide optimal inter-class dispersion as shown in~\cite{pang2018max}.
-Behind the simple formula, the MMC loss can explicitly monitor inter-class dispersion by the hyperparameter $C_{\text{MM}}$, while enabling the network to concentrate on minimizing intra-class compactness in training to produce high-density regions around the centers $\mu^*$, as shown in the right panel of Fig.~\ref{fig:3}.
-To formally demonstrate this property, we derive the sample density in the feature space induced by the MMC loss, as stated below: \begin{theorem} (Proof in Appendix A.2) Assuming that for the input-label pair in $\mathcal{D}_{k}$, there is $\mathcal{L}_{\MMC}\sim\mathcal{N}(C_{k},S_{k}^2)$, then given $(x,y)\in\mathcal{D}_{k}$, $z=Z(x)$ and $\mathcal{L}_{\MMC}(z,y)=C$, the sample density is
+Intuitively, this criterion is to maximize the minimal angle between any two centers, which can provide optimal inter-class dispersion as shown in~\citet{pang2018max}.
+In Appendix~\ref{appendix:b1}, we provide the generation algorithm for $\mu^*$ in MMC.
+We derive the sample density induced by the MMC loss in the feature space, as stated in Theorem~\ref{theorem:2}.
+Similar to the previously introduced notations, here we define the subset $\mathcal{D}_{k}=\{(x,y)\in\mathcal{D}|y=k\}$ and $N_{k}=|\mathcal{D}_{k}|$.